boonaki/squaretag/README.md

 ## Optimizations

 After having the base frame down, I realized that the code had often repeated itself at multiple points.
-I refactored the code to be more readible and more effecient by grouping similar functions together and providing better comments to explain the process.
+I refactored the code to be more readible and more efficient by grouping similar functions together and providing better comments to explain the process.

 ## Lessons Learned: